-- Fostering of closer links with FTRS (Full Time Reserve Service), RAuxAF, VR and VR(T) officers, and with allied officers based in the United Kingdom. - Continuing to recruit UAS/RAF Affiliated University students (past and present) into Affiliated (UAS) Membership. - Continuing the Royal Air Force Club Award presented at the Initial and Reserve Officer Training graduations at RAF College Cranwell. - Continuing participation in the 'Freshers' Fair' at Initial Officer Training at RAF College Cranwell. - Continuing to promote Affiliate (Family) Membership. - Investigating the introduction of a new Club website to improve marketing and on-line booking of accommodation and tables in the Dining Room. - Following up on Serving Officers who did not renew their subscriptions. - More proactive involvement of Club staff in finding alternative accommodation for members when the Club is full. - More uptake for bedroom accommodation from the waiting list. - Reducing the number of no-shows. - Identifying suitably experienced and qualified individuals to join the Board of Trustees and sub-Committees. - Assessing the effectiveness of the current number and format of meetings. - Reviewing how the rolling programme of improvements is presented to the Trustees. - Operating the Trading Company to the benefit of the Charity. - Tailoring of events to better reflect the objectives of the Club and the wishes of the membership. - Purchasing paintings to fill some of the remaining historical gaps in the art collection. - Continued the building of the Centenary Building project with the aim of completion in 2018. - Ongoing monitoring of risks utilising enhanced analytical techniques and development of Risk Appetite Statements
+- Fostering of closer links with FTRS (Full Time Reserve Service), RAuxAF, VR and VR(T) officers, and with allied officers based in the United Kingdom. - Continuing to recruit UAS/RAF Affiliated University students (past and present) into Affiliated (UAS) Membership. - Continuing the Royal Air Force Club Award presented at the Initial and Reserve Officer Training graduations at RAF College Cranwell. - Continuing participation in the 'Freshers' Fair' at Initial Officer Training at RAF College Cranwell. - Continuing to promote Affiliate (Family) Membership. - Following up on Serving Officers who did not renew their subscriptions. - More proactive involvement of Club staff in finding alternative accommodation for members when the Club is full. - Reducing the number of no-shows. - Charging of late cancellations unless special circumstances can be demonstrated. - Identifying suitably experienced and qualified individuals to join the Board of Trustees and sub-Committees. - Assessing the effectiveness of the current number and format of meetings. - Reviewing how the rolling programme of improvements is presented to the Trustees. - Operating the Trading Company to the benefit of the Charity. - Tailoring of events to better reflect the objectives of the Club and the wishes of the membership. - Purchasing paintings to fill some of the remaining historical gaps in the art collection. - Ongoing monitoring of risks utilising enhanced analytical techniques and development of Risk Appetite Statements